dentarg/auth0-blog/_posts/2017-02-15-web-components-how-to-craft-your-own-custom-components.markdown

 ### Shadow DOM

 This is a powerful API to combine with custom elements.
+It provides encapsulation by hiding DOM subtrees under shadow roots.
 You can use **Shadow DOM** in a custom element like so:

 ```js
 window.customElements.define('file-bag', class extends HTMLElement {